minerva-university/cs162-test/2020/spring/Sterne-MW@11am/Zineb-Salimi.md

-** Biography **
+# Biography

-Zineb was born in Morocco.
+Zineb was born in **Morocco**
-She is now studying at * Minerva Schools at KGI * and has traveled to:
+She went to study at * Minerva Schools at KGI * [https://www.minerva.kgi.edu/] She has since traveled to:
 - San Francisco
-_ Seoul
+- Seoul
 - Hyderabad
 - Berlin
 - Buenos Aires